-Collaborators: Nazrul Islam), Raymond Hoang) Ali Abrishamchi, Karandev Singh, and Nur Taraky (DWR)
+Collaborators: Nazrul Islam), Raymond Hoang) Ali Abrishamchi, Karandev Singh, and Nur Taraky (DWR) Permission to Post pdf of Presentation on CWEMF Website: Yes

 This presentation will provide an overview of model updates pertaining to the CalSim and CalLite models.
 DWR is currently developing the 2017 Delivery Capability Report (DCR), a biannual report prepared by CA Department of Water Resources to provide an estimate of the existing overall delivery capability of the State Water Project (SWP) system and the allocation of that capacity to each of the contractors under a range of hydrologic and regulatory conditions.
 Several, ongoing developments are happening with the CalLite model as well.
 An updated GUI is being developed for improved functionality and usability.
 A set of additional Water Management Actions (WMAs) is being incorporated into CalLite.
 Finally, an effort is being made to implement dynamically-simulated groundwater interactions in CalLite.